 Despite inconsistent play and being stuck in the same division as two of the best teams in the NFL, the Chargers rallied behind new coach Mike McCoy and Comeback Player of the Year Philip Rivers, who bounced back from one of the worst years of his career.

 But for all the praise he gets, he still manages to fuck up in ways entirely unique to him.
 Like this gem to end the game against the Titans in Week 3:

-This is the 2013 Ravens Retrospective.
+This is your 2013 Chargers retrospective.
 Continue reading